harp-lab/slog-lang1/doc/compare.md

     foo(x, _).
 ```

-In slog, you don't need to define a rule before using it, the compiler will automatically do it for you, and please notice that in soufflé one rule name only corresponds to one name.
-If you already declare bar have 1 arity than you can't declare another bar has 2 arity.
-However in slog, users can use a name multiple times to get  polyvariants of a rule.
+In slog, you don't need to define a relation before using it, the compiler will automatically do it for you:

 **slog**
 ```